nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * To solve this issue, at least two more commands can be created which are `addtag` and `deletetag`.
 * With these new commands, the user will no longer be required to input the existing tags when adding a new tag.

+#### 7. Inconsistency in score color in Score Chart and PDF file

+There is an inconsistency for score color between score chart and PDF:
+* Score chart:
+  * Green color is used to indicate score values that are greater than or equal to 80.
+  * Yellow color is used to indicate score values that are greater than or equal to 50.
+  * Red color is used to indicate score values that are smaller than 50.
+* PDF:
+  * Green color is used to indicate score values of 100.
+  * Yellow color is used to indicate score values that are smaller than 80.
+  * Red color is used to indicate score values that are smaller than 50.

+**Solution proposed:**

+* To solve this issue, the criteria for the score color in the PDF file can be changed to follow the criteria of score color in the score chart.